This tender and flavorful beef heart stew is made in the slow cooker and seasoned with cumin, garlic powder, paprika, and oregano.

 - Cornstarch: A small amount to help thicken the cooking liquids.

-- Sometimes I use cilantro instead of parsley.
+- Chopped parsley: Used as a garnish.
+Sometimes, I use cilantro instead of parsley.
+I enjoy its peppery flavor.

 Instructions

-The detailed instructions for making this beef heart recipe are listed in the recipe card below.
+The detailed instructions for making this recipe are listed in the recipe card below.
 Here are the basic steps:

-- Use a slotted spoon to temporarily transfer the cooked heart to a plate, and strain the cooking liquids into a saucepan.
+Use a slotted spoon to temporarily transfer the cooked heart to a plate, and strain the cooking liquids into a saucepan.
 Return the meat to the slow cooker, cover, and set to warm.
-(Photo 5).
+Cook the liquids with butter until they reduce into rich gravy.
+You can add cornstarch to speed things up.

-The heart of a cow works hard and is a tough muscle.
-To make it edible, you need to either slow cook it as I do here or slice it into "steaks" and flash fry them - no more than 30 seconds per side, keeping the meat rare.
-Overcooking will make this cut tough and inedible.
+The heart is a tough muscle.
+To make it edible, you need to either slow cook it as we do here or slice it into "steaks" and flash fry them - no more than 30 seconds per side, keeping the meat rare.
+Overcooking will make this cut tough and inedible (note that the USDA says to cook beef organ meats to 160°F).
+In contrast, chicken hearts can be simply pan-fried in olive oil and spices and come out tender and delicious.

 Recipe FAQs

-Beef heart has a gamey flavor and a pleasantly firm texture.
+This cut has a gamey flavor and a pleasantly firm texture.
 Although it is stronger-flavored than muscle meat (such as ribeye steak), its flavor is milder than other organ meats, except beef tongue, which is milder.

 Serving Suggestions

 Since this is a saucy dish, I like to serve it on top of something that would soak up those yummy juices.
-Here are some options:
+Here are some great options:

 - Mashed cauliflower